Marvin Park: Real Madrid start Nigeria prospect vs Granada | Goal.com

 📋✅ Our starting XI 🆚 @GranadaCdeF!#GranadaRealMadrid pic.twitter.com/EuyzVJlx4g— Real Madrid C.F. 🇬🇧🇺🇸 (@realmadriden) May 13, 2021

-That is the second time the Spain youth international of Nigerian and South Korean descent would be handed a place in Zinedine Zidane’s starting XI this term.
+That is the second time the Spain youth international of Nigerian and South Korean descent would be handed a place in Zinedine Zidane’s starting XI in the 2020-21 campaign.

-Park earned his debut in Los Blancos’ 2-0 defeat of Getafe at the Estadio Alfredo Di Stefano on February 9.
+Park made his debut in Los Blancos’ 0-0 draw against Real Sociedad.
+He made his first start in the 2-0 defeat of Getafe at the Estadio Alfredo Di Stefano on February 9.

 There, he was substituted for Sergio Arribas in the 55th minute of the encounter.
 Afterwards, he earned rave reviews for his impressive showing.